Army Corps of Engineers:

 Recommendation: To ensure the Corps of Engineers has the information it needs to analyze and make informed decisions regarding future hopper dredging work, the Secretary of Defense should direct the Corps of Engineers to provide written direction to its district offices on the importance of and need to accurately and consistently populate the data fields in its dredging database that track solicitations that receive no bids or where all the bids received exceeded the Corps' cost estimate by more than 25 percent.

 Agency Affected: Department of Defense

-Comments: The Corps has not developed a written plan for conducting a study to obtain and periodically update data on hopper dredging costs for Corps cost estimates.
-The Corps informed GAO in October 2015 that it was difficult to obtain industry-wide cost data for hopper dredges.
-The Corps said that hopper dredges are unique vessels manufactured to individual company specifications, with unique components and operating costs.
-The Corps stated it would work with the dredging industry to obtain the latest hopper dredge cost information available and would update its cost and pricing data for preparing cost estimates based on that information.
+Comments: In November 2016, Corps officials reported that they met with private industry officials in August 2016 to obtain updated information on the private dredge fleet, including information on private vessel upgrades.
+This information could help inform their cost estimates, according to the officials.
+The Corps has not developed a written plan for conducting a study to obtain and periodically update data on hopper dredging costs for Corps cost estimates and in October 2015 indicated that it was difficult to obtain industry-wide cost data for hopper dredges.
+Specifically, the Corps said that hopper dredges are unique vessels manufactured to individual company specifications, with unique components and operating costs.
+The Corps stated it intended to work with the dredging industry to obtain the latest hopper dredge cost information available and would update its cost and pricing data for preparing cost estimates based on that information.

 Recommendation: To assist the Corps in preparing sound and credible cost estimates for soliciting bids for hopper dredge work by industry, the Secretary of Defense should direct the Corps of Engineers to develop a written plan for conducting a study to obtain and periodically update data on hopper dredging costs for its cost estimates, including reliable data on industry hopper dredge equipment and labor rates.